25 Language-boosting Toddler Games with a Balloon

 Second of all, you can use what you already have!
 It does not need to be fancy to be effective.

-Browse ever more posts on 25 areas of speech and language you can support using a simple toys you already have at home!
+Browse ever more posts on 25 areas of speech and language you can support using a simple toy like a balloon!

 Blow up the balloon (but do not tie), hold it out, and model “ready, steady, go!” . . .
 Let it go and watch it fly!

 Model the word “balloon” when playing, catching, and exploring a balloon with your child.
 This can be in single words or small sentences.

-Model verbs as you play with the balloon with your child.
-These can be given in single words or small sentence. e.g. “the balloon is flying.”
+Model verbs as you play balloon games with your kid.
+These can be given in single words or small sentences, e.g. “the balloon is flying.”
 Use verbs that fit the context of your game, e. g. “flying,” “catching,” “bouncing,” “popping,” etc.

-Model past tense verbs as you play with the balloon with your child.
+Model past tense verbs as you play with the balloon.
 Be aware these are often developed later in language.
 However, it’s useful for them to hear clear models early on.
 Start a conversation with a child about what happened with a balloon; e.g. “bounced,” “popped,” “caught,” etc.

-Using different size balloons, model describing the size when playing with the balloon with your child.
-These can be modelled as single words or small sentences e.g “find all the big balloons,” or “put all the small balloons under the chair.”
+Using different size balloons, model describing the size when playing balloon games with your child.
+These can be modeled as a single word or small sentences e.g “find all the big balloons,” or “put all the small balloons under the chair.”

 Have a selection of colored balloons.
 Model small sentences such as “Look! red AND blue!” or longer sentences such as “Mummy has blue AND daddy has green balloon.”

 Model words that describe the position of the balloon when playing.
 These can be modelled in single words or small sentences e.g. “Balloon high,” “Balloon above head,” or “Balloon up.”

-Model simple questions using “WHAT?” questions when playing with the balloon with your child.
+Model simple questions using “WHAT?” questions when playing with the balloon games with your child.
 For example, ask them, “What color is the balloon?” or “What is the balloon doing?” or “What color balloon do you like the most?”